 5. Shadow IT: Assets Created by Groups Outside the Scope of the Cybersecurity Team Can Be Forgotten About or Improperly Configured

 Anything that is outside the awareness of your cybersecurity team is referred to as “Shadow IT.”
 It’s an information-technology system or solution built and utilized by some part of an organization without specific cybersecurity or IT approval.
 There is no real way that you can monitor it or know about it.
 Marketing is a typical, well-meaning culprit in the creation of these assets, simply because new campaigns and content are continually being created and then left on the same server, often entirely forgotten about.

 For example, your HR team puts together a recruiting website for a specific job event or hiring initiative using a rough and ready CMS, so they don’t have to “bother” IT or Programming.
 Several months post-event they might forget about the digital assets they created, but it is still running on the company server.
 Over time that CMS becomes out of date and vulnerable becoming an easy target for hackers.

 Our extensive digital footprint provides global visibility.
 Meaning, we can discover precisely what belongs to your organization and layering on 10+ years worth of historical internet data, RiskIQ customers have visibility into attacks ranging from the deep and dark web to the surface web and the analytics necessary to receive the most relevant, real-time alerts that inform and enable quick and decisive action.

-These common gaps are simply ones your enterprise security plan can’t afford to ignore.
-We hope this article gave you useful insight into what is happening behind the scenes of your organization’s security.
+These common gaps are simply ones your enterprise cybersecurity plan can’t afford to ignore.
+We hope this article gave you useful insight into what is happening behind the scenes of your organization’s cybersecurity.